-New Jersey Field Office Procedures for Consultation and Technical Assistance
+New Jersey Field Office Procedures for Project Review

 What is consultation?

-Section 7(a)(2) of the Endangered Species Act (ESA) requires Federal agencies to consult with the Service to ensure that actions they fund, authorize, permit, or otherwise carry out will not jeopardize the continued existence of any listed species or adversely modify designated critical habitats.
-Federal agencies are not required to contact the U.S. Fish and Wildlife Service (Service) if a proposed action will have no effect on listed species, or if no species are present in the action area.
-However, Federal agencies must initiate consultation with the Service if a proposed action may affect one or more listed species.
+Section 7(a)(2) of the Endangered Species Act (ESA) requires Federal agencies to consult with the Service to ensure that actions they fund, authorize, permit, or otherwise carry out will not jeopardize the continued existence of any listed species, or result in the destruction or adverse modification of designated critical habitats.
+Federal agencies ARE NOT required to contact the Service if a proposed action will have no effect on listed species (e.g., if no species are present in the action area).
+However, Federal agencies ARE REQUIRED to initiate consultation with the Service if a proposed action may affect one or more listed species or designated critical habitat.
 For more information see the Service's national consultation web page.

 What is technical assistance?

 The Service provides review of non-Federal actions that may affect federally listed species or their habitats as technical assistance under the Endangered Species Act (ESA).
 Technical assistance helps:

 Through our Conservation Planning Assistance program

 , the Service also provides technical assistance reviews of proposed actions (both Federal and non-Federal) that are likely to impact wildlife resources other than federally listed species.
 These other wildlife resources